Jud1th1/Vacation-Destination-Project/README.md

 ## Description

-This project allows users to create a wish list of vacation destinations by submitting a form.
-The entered details generate a dynamic card displaying the destination name, location, photo (if provided), and description.
-Users can also remove destinations from the list.
+Vacation Destinations Wish List is a polished, mobile-responsive app that allows users to create and manage a list of dream travel spots.
+Users can submit new destinations through a form, view them as dynamic cards, and remove them at any time.

+This project focuses on clean design, user-friendly interactions, accessibility, and mobile-first responsiveness.

 ### Features

 ✔️ Add vacation destinations to a wish list using a form ✔️ Auto-clear form fields after submission
-✔️ Display destinations as cards with an optional image ✔️ Default image provided when no URL is entered
-✔️ Remove destinations from the list
-✔️ Dynamic title update when the first destination is added
+✔️ Display destinations as responsive cards with custom or default images ✔️ Remove destinations from the list with a smooth hover + focus experience ✔️ "Empty State" message appears when no destinations are present ✔️ Mobile-first, fully responsive layout with custom header + background design ✔️ Keyboard navigable (skip link, focusable buttons, screen reader-friendly labels)

 ### How It Works